How Long Does SR22 Last in Indiana? 3 vs 5 Years β€” BMV Rules (2026)

 • Points from minor traffic violations in Indiana generally stay active on your record for two years.

-• Major convictions, such as an OWI, can remain on your driving record for life, and insurance companies typically look back at the past 3 to 5 years of your driving history (and sometimes up to 7 or 10 years for severe infractions) when determining your rates.
+• Major convictions, such as an OWI, can remain on your driving record for life, and insurance companies typically look back at the past 3 to 5 years of your driving history (and sometimes up to 7 to 10 years for severe infractions) when determining your rates.

 Therefore, while you are no longer legally required to carry the SR22 form, an insurance company can still see the OWI from three years ago.
-Your rates will drop significantly because you don't need the SR22 filing, but they will slowly continue to decrease year over year as the original violation ages further into the past.
+Your rates will drop significantly because you don't need the SR22 filing, but they will continue to decrease year over year as the original violation ages further into the past.

-If you are within 30 to 60 days of your SR22 expiration date, now is the time to start shopping.
+If you are within 30 to 60 days of your Indiana SR22 expiration date, now is the time to start shopping.

 It does not end automatically with your insurance company.
-While the BMV system will automatically note that the requirement has been fulfilled, your insurance company will continue to charge you for the SR22 filing and keep you on a high-risk policy until you explicitly contact them to remove it and renegotiate your rate.
+While the Indiana BMV system will automatically note that the requirement has been fulfilled, your insurance company will continue to charge you for the SR22 filing and keep you on a high-risk policy until you explicitly contact them to remove it and renegotiate your rate.

 Can I ask the Indiana BMV to end my SR22 early?

 Yes.
-If you receive a new conviction that requires an SR22 while you are already serving an SR22 period, the state will issue a new suspension.
+If you receive a new conviction that requires an SR22 while you are already serving an SR22 period, the Indiana BMV will issue a new suspension.
 Your timeline will reset based on the reinstatement date of the new violation, and the required duration may be extended from three years to five years depending on the severity.

 Disclaimer: The information provided by Indiana SR50 and SR22 is intended for educational purposes only and reflects Indiana BMV regulations as of 2026.
 Auto insurance laws and state requirements are subject to change.
 Always verify your specific driving record, SR22 status, and legal requirements directly with the Indiana Bureau of Motor Vehicles or your licensed insurance provider.